mhmzdev/medkit-pharmacy-app/README.md

 2. Viewing Doctor Details who posted the disease
 3. Getting location of nearest pharmacy using Google Maps Application

+# How to run the code?
+Simply clone this repo in your directory, open it up using Android Studio or VSCode.
+Once the code is opened, get all the flutter packages by using "flutter pub get" command in terminal
+Then you can run the code using "flutter run" or pressing the play icon on top-right bar.

 # Screen Shots

 ## Welcome and User Type